25 Chernobyl pictures – what the reactor, the canteen, and the nearby town of Pripyat actually look like.

 In 2009 there was a small but thriving tourist business taking visitors to Chernobyl from the Ukrainian capital Kyiv, around two hours’ drive away.
 To enter the area of Chernobyl and Pripyat you had to pass through a control point.

 The sign at the entry to the town of Chernobyl still proudly displayed its nuclear status.
 It reminded me of the sign at the entry to Los Alamos, New Mexico, into which I hitch-hiked in 1979 (see my series “The Americans” – links in bold capitals are to other posts on this site) which proclaimed the city as “Birthplace of the Atom”.

-In 2009 some vehicles which had been used in the 1986 clean-up operation were still parked in Chernobyl itself.
-They were marked with radioactivity warning signs.
-But tourists could no longer visit the main vehicle storage park, which had recently been declared too radioactive for safety (see below).
+In 2009 some vehicles used in the 1986 clean-up operation were still parked in Chernobyl itself.
+They carried radioactivity warning signs.
+But tourists could no longer visit the main vehicle storage park.
+The authorities had declared it too radioactive for safety (see below).

 Our tour included “lunch in the Chernobyl canteen”: actually, pretty tasty but perhaps not everyone’s cup of tea.